Carers (Scotland) Act 2016

 There is a duty on the local authority to have access for carers to information and advice services, covering a range of mandatory areas, including emergency planning (for example, through Quarriers Carer Support Services).

-In addition, the Scottish Government are preparing a Carers’ Charter setting out the rights of carers in the Act.
-You can more about the draft charter on the Scottish Government website here.
+In addition, the Scottish Government has created a Carers’ Charter setting out the rights of carers in the Act.
+You can more about the charter on the Scottish Government website here.

 To find out more contact: